capsulesocial/capsule-near/README.md

 ## Build Smart Contract

-To build the contract, run `asb build`.
+To build the contract, run `yarn asb` or `yarn asb build`.
 The .wasm file after successful build is located at: `build/release/capsule-near.wasm`

 ## Deploy Smart Contract